 NOTE 3: This is especially important when the same SARIF file might be consumed on multiple platforms, for example, a platform such as Windows, whose NTFS file system is case-insensitive but case-preserving, and a platform such as Linux, whose file system is case-sensitive.
 Consider a scenario where a tool runs on a Windows system using NTFS, and the tool decides to lower-case the file names in the log.
 If the source files and the SARIF log were transferred to a Linux system, the URIs in the log file would not match the path names on the destination system.

-URI base id properties
+uriBaseId property

-Certain objects in this specification which have a URI-valued property (§3.2) also have a property that is described as being a “URI base id”.
-The value of such a property, if present, SHALL be a string which indirectly specifies the base URI for the file whose location is specified in the corresponding URI-valued property by a relative URI.
-If the URI-valued property contains an absolute URI, the URI base id property SHALL be absent.
-If the URI-valued property is absent, the URI base id property SHALL be absent.
+If the value of its uri property (§3.2.1) is a relative URI, a fileLocation object MAY contain a property named uriBaseId whose value is a string which indirectly specifies the absolute URI with respect to which that relative URI is interpreted.
+If the uri property contains an absolute URI, the uriBaseId property SHALL be absent.

-If the consumer of the log file requires an absolute URI (for example, to display the specified file to a user), then the consumer must have the necessary information to resolve the value of the URI base id property to an absolute URI, which can then be combined with the relative URI stored in the URI-valued property.
+If the consumer of the log file requires an absolute URI (for example, to display the specified file to a user), then the consumer must have the necessary information to resolve the value of the uriBaseId property to an absolute URI, which can then be combined with the relative URI stored in the uri property.
+One possibility is for the SARIF producer and consumers to agree on the meanings of any values for the uriBaseId property that appear in the log file.
+Another possibility is for the end user to supply those meanings to the consumer, either on the consumer’s command line, or through a user interface prompt.

+EXAMPLE 1: In this example the SARIF consumer’s command line specifies that any uriBaseId property whose value is "SRCROOT" refers to the absolute URI "file:///C:/browser/src":

+C:> SarifAnalyzer --input log.sarif --uriBaseId "SRCROOT"="file:///C:/browser/src

-The value of a URI base id property MAY be any string; it does not need to have any particular syntax or follow any particular naming convention.
-In particular, it does not need to designate a machine environment variable or similar value, although it may.
-The tool that produces the log file and any systems that consume the log file must agree on the meanings of any values for the URI base id property that appear in the log file.
+The value of the uriBaseId property can be any string; it does not need to have any particular syntax or follow any particular naming convention.
+In particular, it does not need to designate a machine environment variable or similar value, although it might.
+The SARIF producer and any SARIF consumers must agree on the meanings of any values for the uriBaseId property that appear in the log file.

-EXAMPLE 1: In this example, the analysis tool has set the URI-valued property resultFile.uri (§3.21.3) to the relative URI of the file in which a result was detected.
-The tool has also set the value of the URI base id property resultFile.uriBaseId (§3.21.4) to "%srcroot%".
+EXAMPLE 2: In this example, the analysis tool has set the uri property of resultFile.fileLocation (§3.21.3) to the relative URI of the file in which a result was detected.
+The tool has also set the value of the uriBaseId property to "%srcroot%".
 The analysis tool and the log file consumers have agreed upon a convention whereby this indicates that the relative URI is expressed relative to the root of the source tree in which the file appears.

 "resultFile": {

+"fileLocation": {

 "uri": "drivers/video/hidef/driver.c",

 "uriBaseId": "%srcroot%"

 }

+}

-EXAMPLE 2: In this example, the analysis tool has set the URI-valued property analysisTarget.uri (§3.21.3) to the relative URI of the file which the tool was instructed to scan.
-The tool has also set the value of the URI base id property analysisTarget.uriBaseId (§3.21.4) to "$bindrop".
+EXAMPLE 3: In this example, the analysis tool has set the uri property analysisTarget.fileLocation (§3.21.3) to the relative URI of the file which the tool was instructed to scan.
+The tool has also set the value of the uriBaseId property analysisTarget.uriBaseId (§3.21.4) to "$bindrop".
 The analysis tool and the log file consumers have agreed upon a convention whereby this indicates that the relative URI is expressed relative to the directory containing the binary files produced by a build.

 "analysisTarget": {

+"fileLocation": {

 "uri": "hidef.dll",

 "uriBaseId": "$bindrop"

+}

 }